 With restricted global movement and a sharp urge for self-preservation in the rapids of the pandemic, consumers globally started falling back on their local communities and championing local produce.
 The trend could mean consumers opting for products made locally and buying from community stores.

 The takeaway for brands here is to highlight their local connection and community engagement in meaningful and resonant ways.
 In the coming months, brands will need to follow consumer sentiment carefully as they make production and marketing decisions.
-Brands would need to look at their entire supply chains and marketing value chains to reach out to more local and micro-communities rather than focussing on national or a broader ecosystems.
-The better brands than can address exact consumer needs, the better their chances of winning consumers’ hearts.
+Brands would need to look at their entire supply chains and marketing value chains to reach out to more local and micro-communities rather than focusing on national or broader ecosystems.
+With customer needs analysis, the better a brand addresses exact consumer needs, the better their chances of winning consumers’ hearts.
 As Zig Zagler said, “People don’t buy for logical reasons.
 They buy for emotional reasons.”
 More or less.

-Safety has been one of the biggest concerns on consumers’ minds in the past few months, and continues to remain so.
-Critical trends in the safety needs based on our ‘Audience Graph’ –
+Safety has been one of the biggest concerns on consumers’ minds in the past few months and continues to remain so.
+Critical trends in the safety need based on our ‘Audience Graph’ –

 (a) shopping at local stores,